 About Jai Malas

 I recited my mantra 108 times each day and asked for clarity.
 As I slowly began to string days together, I also began to string beads.
-I took a mala making class with Molly Duff and found inspiration from other makers including Tammi Salas and Dawn Hoppe, and allowed myself to dream.
-Soon, I was making my own malas and eventually, in 2020 during COVID shutdown, I began to make them for friends.
+I took a mala making class and found inspiration from other makers.
+Soon, I was making my own malas and eventually began to make them for friends.

 Japa mala meditation gave me purpose during that dark and tender time.
 It provided my hands something to do, my heart somewhere to land, and my spirit a rhythm to return to.